-Another mistake discovered in 2018 is related to escalation of privileges.
-It allows an attacker to increase privileges in the cluster and gain access to it due to a logical error processing API calls.
-According to cyber security experts, this flaw has a high level of threat, since it does not require preliminary authentication and is easy to operate.
+Another mistake discovered in 2018 is related to the escalation of privileges.
+It allows a hacker to increase privileges in the cluster and gain access to it due to a logical error processing API calls.
+According to cybersecurity experts, this flaw has a high level of threat, since it does not require preliminary authentication and is easy to operate.
 Unauthorized access is opened after sending a specific request to the Kubernetes API server.

 Top Kubernetes Attacks